ggmvic/SQL-project/README.md

 # Data Model for a fleet of  company cars
-## Project for KeepCoding’s SQL course
+## Project for KeepCoding’s SQL course - María Victoria García Gómez

 ### Objectives: